-Every day the world is generating more and more data.
-Some of the data is not worth keeping, but there are large amounts that are beneficial to individuals and societies to keep permanently.
+Every day the world generates more and more data.
+We send more than 300 billion emails daily and produce around 2.5 million terabytes of data every 24 hours.
+Much of this data is not worth keeping, but there are large amounts that would be beneficial to individuals and societies to store permanently.

 How do you store data permanently?
 The best way to store data permanently is through blockchain technology, and, specifically, the Arweave network.
 Arweave has developed blockchain technology that allows digital files to be kept for 200 years at a minimum, but probably much longer.

 In this blog post, we will explore how blockchain (and, most notably, Arweave) can be used to store data permanently and why it is the best option available.

 But before we get there, let's walk through a brief discussion about some of the methods used for long-term data preservation.